Elopement Planning Guide

 Hire a photographer.

-Part of planning ahead and planning a budget includes hiring a photographer.
+Part of planning ahead and planning a budget includes hiring an experienced photographer.
 Arguably the most important vendor to consider, your photographer will be responsible for documenting your memories for generations.
 You are getting married and deserve quality memories.
 They can also act as a guide for your elopement day.
 CONTACT ME today to discuss your celebration!

 Select an officiant.